brentstineman/PowerBiMultitenantSample/README.md

 This project uses a collection of Azure Functions to illustrate common tasks when dealing with Power BI report management.
 Tasks such as importing reports, creating app workspaces, and changing report connection details.
 Its part of a larger effort to highlight a way of dealing with multi-tenancy challenges when using PowerBi Embedded reports in applications.

+The intent of this project is to provide an easily reusable APi that you can leverage as part of your own applications.
+Hopefully, most of the code can simply be deployed and used "as is", but you are welcome to just copy the code you need for your specific implementation.

+##  The Approach
+If you are building a multi-tenant web application and want to use PowerBI reports to show your end users data, you will quickly realize you have a challenge in ensuring that your reports only display the data appropriate to the user.
+Currently, PowerBI does not easily support this, so you are stuck keeping multiple copies of each report.

+This solution is based on the ability to change the conneciton details of reports that leverage live query and either SQL Server (via a data gateway) or Azure SQL DB.
+The overall approach is that each organization/tenant that's using your application would have its own Power BI App Workspace.
+In these app workspaces would be reports with connection details specific to the tenant.
+Be by connecting to seperate databases, or leveraging row level filtering and a tenant specific username/password.

+The API created by this function allows you to create workspaces, import template PBIX files into those workspaces, and update the report connection details.
+Thus making this approach to tenant report management easily reusable.
+Additionally, the API includes a few methods to help manage databases (either in SQL Server of SQL DB) as well as a few supporting methods (get workspaces, get reports, get embedded report details).

+## API Overview
 These functions have been implemented in a way to create a API footprint.
 These API methods are as follows:

 Post /api/workspace : creates a new app workspace